jonasbkarlsson/ferro_ai_companion/README.md

 ![Icon](assets/icon.png)

-The Ferro AI Companion integration will ...
+The Ferro AI Companion integration works on top of Ferro AI from Ferroamp.
+It provides observation of what Ferro AO does and possibilities to override the Ferro AI function.

 ## Requirements
 - Home Assistant version 2024.12 or newer.